 Allergy Shots (Immunotherapy)

 Seasonal allergies appear in the spring, summer, and autumn when plants are going through their life cycles.
-Pollen and other plant substances are blowing everywhere, creating the familiar symptoms of pollen allergy: reddened, itchy, painful eyes; constantly runny nose; and frequent sneezing and coughing.
+Pollen and other plant substances blow everywhere, creating the familiar symptoms of pollen allergy: reddened, itchy, painful eyes; constantly runny nose; and frequent sneezing and coughing.

 Dog, cat, and other animal allergies create similar symptoms of itchy, reddened eyes and nose, along with sneezing and coughing.

-Allergy shots have proven to be very effective for both seasonal and pet dander allergies.
-The shots can be combined with appropriate medications for maximum relief of eye allergies and so on.
+Allergy drops have proven to be very effective for both seasonal and pet dander allergies.
+The shots can be combined with appropriate allergy medications for maximum relief of eye allergies and so on.

 Allergy Types and Their Treatments

 An allergic reaction to pollen causes hay fever (seasonal allergic rhinitis).
 The pollen allergen causes the conjunctiva and the protective lining of the nose to inflame and swell.
 The symptoms of a pollen allergy can include watering of the mouth, eyes, and nose, sneezing, itchiness, and congestion.

 Treatment for Pollen Allergy